byteburgers/react-native-autocomplete-input/README.md

 // ...
 ```

-A complete example for Android and iOS can be found [here](//github.com/mrlaessig/react-native-autocomplete-input/blob/master/example/).

 ### Android
 Android does not support overflows ([#20](https://github.com/mrlaessig/react-native-autocomplete-input/issues/20)), for that reason it is necessary to wrap the autocomplete into a *absolute* positioned view on Android.
 This will  allow the suggestion list to overlap other views inside your component.